 Which Courses Require Accreditation?

-Becoming a Cisco Academy is your choice, but being affiliated with NetAcad gives you 1,400+ hours of free content.
-The programme has been operational in the UK and Ireland since 1998, connecting a community of Cisco Academies from Schools, Colleges, Universities and other types of organisations.
-Some courses require prior accreditation for teachers before you offer these to students, but many others simply require registration as a Cisco Instructor via an approved Cisco Academy.
+Becoming a Cisco Academy is your choice, but being affiliated with NetAcad gives you 1500+ hours of free content.
+The programme has been operational in the UK and Ireland since 1998, connecting a community of Cisco Academies from Schools, Colleges, Universities, and other types of organisations.
+Some courses require prior accreditation for teachers before you offer these to students.
+However, many others simply require registration as a Cisco Instructor via an approved Cisco Academy.

 Courses that can be taught without prior accreditation